ranjithkumarravikumar52/Java-sandbox/README.md

     * ALWAYS use "resume program" to finish off the debugging flow
         * To avoid any problems with applications that has any network or database connections
     * "Resume program" and "Run program" are entirely different
+    * Add any variable to watch point to examine its value during debug
+    * Field watch points - whenever the value is changed, the application suspends
+        * Use ALT+left click to set up field watch point.
+    * Smart step into - gives us options to choose the method to step into

-* Source Code analysis
+#### Source Code analysis
 * Run the source code for this branch and observe the execution fails
 * Use debugger to examine where it went wrong
     * Should notice that instance variable and local variable inside add char method points to same object
     * Value gets appended to this object repeatedly till the memory is full
     * Method runs indefinitely because the exit condition for the loop has failed (length always remains zero in here)

 #### Thanks and Credits
 * Inspired and learned these information from [Tim Buchalka](https://www.udemy.com/java-the-complete-java-developer-course/learn/v4/overview)